hemoely/LeetCode/readme.txt

-This is my responsity for coding in LeetCode using  Java.
+This is my responsity for coding in LeetCode using  Java and Python.